PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/User-Manual-Quoc Trung Pham (Ben).md

    sessions, structured to-do lists, music)

-A quiet workplace and a structured to-do list is especially helpful as i'm very prone to distractions should i relax for even a momemt.
+A quiet workplace and a structured to-do list is especially helpful as i'm very prone to distractions should i relax for even a moment.

 1. How do you like to give and receive feedback? (e.g., clear & direct, with positive reinforcement, written vs. verbal feedback)

-Clear and Direct, i still prefer a combination of written and verbal as there might be points in the written that needs verbal confiemation.
+Clear and Direct, i still prefer a combination of written and verbal as there might be points in the written that needs verbal confirmation.

 1. What are some quirks or things to know about your work style? (e.g., need time to process ideas, like to brainstorm out loud, prefer written